sanger/traction-ui/dpl-592-todo.md

 ## tests

-- actions.spec.js
 - the display should be empty when nothing is being searched
 - add test for when multiple barcodes are searched for
 - add test for when one pool barcode is removed
 - add test for removepool mutation
-  - add test for the new store created? (will be copied from pools one)
+- move tests from poolcreate to runcreate (will be copied from pools one)

 # Done